superagent-ai/super-rag/README.md

     ```bash
     uvicorn main:app --reload
     ```
+## 🤖 Interpreter mode
+Super-Rag has built in support for running computational Q&A using code interpreters powered by [E2B.dev](https://e2b.dev) custom runtimes.
+You can signup to receive an API key to leverage they sandboxes in a cloud environment or setup your own by following [these instructions](https://github.com/e2b-dev/infra).

 ## 🚀 How to use
 Super-Rag comes with a built in REST API powered by FastApi.